thetinkeringtypist/lego-models/README.md

 File Formats
 ------------
 Each folder in this repository will include, at the minimum:
 * README  - A description of each model
-* PNG    - A picture of the model
+* PNG/JPG - A picture of the model
 * LXF     - Used by LDD compatible software
 * LDR     - Used by LDraw compatible software (as outlined in the [LDraw File Format Standard](http://www.ldraw.org/article/218.html))
 * XML    - Used by [Bricklink](http://www.bricklink.com/) for mass upload